On the existence of vertex-disjoint subgraphs with high degree sum: Preparations for the proofs of Theorems and

-\begin{rem} Let $s \ge 1$ be an integer, and let $G$ be a graph and $X$ be a clique of $G$.
-Then, an induced subgraph $G'$ of $G$ is non-complete and not $(s; X)$-degenerate if and only if $G'$ contains an $(s; X)$-feasible graph in $G$. \end{rem}
+\begin{rem} Let $s \ge 1$ be an integer and $X$ be a clique in a graph $G$.
+Then, a non-complete induced subgraph $G'$ of $G$ is $(s; X)$-degenerate if and only if $G'$ contains no $(s; X)$-feasible induced subgraph. \end{rem}